 The details that Christie labors over, such as Poirot hearing Ratchett washing his hands in the washbasin sometime in the night, make a second reading of Murder on the Orient Express all the more interesting.
 When one reads the book after knowing the ending, they can trace and the movements of the murderer.
-Who ever Poirot heard washing their hands during the night was probably not Ratchett, but the murderer.
-Details such as these, from the perspective of the person next-door, causes the reader to ask, "who was that person next door and what were they washing?"
+Whoever Poirot heard washing their hands during the night was probably not Ratchett, but the murderer.
+Details such as these, from the perspective of the person next-door, cause the reader to ask, "Who was that person next-door and what were they washing?"

 The set-up, the train caught in a snow bank somewhere between Stamboul and London, is another way Christie intensifies the plot.
 Not only is there a murder, but the murderer is probably still on board a train stuck in a snowdrift.
 The setting neatly frames the investigation around the Stamboul-Calais coach, later confirmed by Hardman's evidence that no one entered or left the coach that evening, rendering the situation much more urgent pressing and dangerous.
 There is no guarantee that the murderer won't strike another passenger.